OldManUmby/Sundered-Shadows/Manuscript/10a--Dwarf.md

 #### Stout and Hardy

 Dwarves are a race with a rich culture famed for their husky bodies and extraordinary endurance.
-Despite being smaller than most humanoids, they have an undoubtedly `powerful presence`.
+Despite being smaller than most humanoids, they have an undoubtedly powerful presence.
 Dwarves are built for resiliency with a capacity to survive the harshest conditions.
 They have broad shoulders and robust frames.
 Dwarves typically stand 4 to 5 feet tall yet still weigh as much as an average human.

 #### Masters of the Forge